pellux-network/EDx52display/README.md

 # EDx52display

-Reading Elite: Dangerous journal information and displaying on a Logitech X52 PRO MFD.
+Seamlessly reads Elite Dangerous journal data and presents real-time system, planet, and cargo information on your Saitek/Logitech X52 Pro MFD.

-Please note that this software only works with the X52 Pro.
-The regular X52 HOTAS does not support third-party software for the MFD.
+*Please note that this software only works with the X52 Pro.
+The regular X52 HOTAS does not support third-party software for the MFD.*

-**NOTE 1: This fork is an attempt to update and improve the original app which has been abandoned.
-Currently, it replaces the parsing function to read line by line which is not only much more efficient but is working correctly again and doesn't "freeze".
-It also adds the ability to read the current in-system destination and display EDSM info about it.**
+### NOTE 1: This fork modernizes and maintains the original app, fixing journal parsing to prevent freezes and improve efficiency.
+Recent updates include:
+- **Robust line-by-line journal reading for stability and speed**
+- **Improved error handling and logging**
+- **Configurable page visibility**
+- **Compatibility updates for the latest Elite Dangerous journal formats and commodites**
+- **UX improvements and general polishing**
+- **New Features**

+*Development is ongoing—see the [changelog](https://github.com/pellux-network/EDx52display/blob/master/CHANGELOG.md) for details on recent fixes and features.*

-**NOTE 2: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector). <br>
+### NOTE 2: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector).
-Doing this will ensure that any new discoveries can be shown on the display.**
+Doing this will ensure that any new discoveries can be shown on the display.

-## Installation
+## Running

-Simply download the latest release zip from the [releases](https://github.com/pellux-network/EDx52display/releases/latest) page or build the app yourself by running `release.ps1`
+### Users
+Simply download the latest release zip from the [releases](https://github.com/pellux-network/EDx52display/releases/latest) page.
+Unzip it into a location of your choosing such as `C:\Games\`.
+If you haven't modified Elite Dangerous' journal path and don't want to disable any pages, simply run the included `.exe` and your MFD should immediately begin loading.
+If your journal file location is changed or you wish to disable any pages, check the [Configuration](#configuration) section below.

+### Developers
+Build the app by running `release.ps1` or running `go build -v -o EDx52display.exe` making sure to have the latest version of Go installed.

 ## Output